abulenciamiguel/DockerImages/README.md

   <summary>Click me</summary>

 ```
-FROM ubuntu:20.04                                               # This is an image the OS.
-You can select other images with different OS at https://hub.docker.com/
+# This is an image containing the OS.
+# You can select other images with different OS at https://hub.docker.com/
+FROM ubuntu:20.04

+# Pretty straightforward
-MAINTAINER Miguel FB Abulencia "abulencia.miguel@gmail.com"     # Pretty straightforward
+MAINTAINER Miguel FB Abulencia "abulencia.miguel@gmail.com"

-ARG DEBIAN_FRONTEND noninteractive								# Set to disable dialog pop ups during apt-get install
+# Set to disable dialog pop ups during apt-get install
+ARG DEBIAN_FRONTEND noninteractive

-WORKDIR /tmp													# The work directory.
+# The work directory.
 You may choose other directory in the container
+WORKDIR /tmp

 ### Install required packages
 # To install the "unzip" and "wget" tools
 # Cleaning of temporary files is done to reduce the size of the container